-The conventional cutting machine setup positions the cutter center at the position of the tip of the vector Ex (Fig. 4) in order to use a tapered milling cutter, the center of the cutter spindle has to be positioned along the path of the arc b-a-c (Fig. 4) and also move between the positions b-a-c (and reverse), while the cutting machine is in one roll position.
-In the next roll position the movement along b-a-c has to repeat.
+The conventional cutting machine setup positions the cutter center at the tip of the vector Ex (Fig. 4).
+To enable use of a tapered milling cutter, the center of the cutter spindle must be positioned along the path of the arc b-a-c (Fig. 4) and also move between the positions b-a-c (and reverse), while the cutting machine is in one roll position.
+In the next roll position the movement along b-a-c must repeat.
 It is also possible to use a continuous slow roll motion, while the machine axes perform a fast pendulum motion of the tool center between b-a-c.

-The cycle described can utilize a standard free-form cutting machine with a standard cutting cycle.
+The cycle described can utilize a standard free-form bevel cutting machine with a modified cutting cycle.
 The only change vs. the conventional part program is the additional term shown in the formulas below: